Last Updated on

 These DIY Baking Soda Air Fresheners are super easy to make using common kitchen ingredients.
 They are just what you need if you suffer from allergies or you’re trying to avoid the chemicals and synthetics in commercial air fresheners!
 Aren’t they cute?

-DIY Air Fresheners with Baking Soda vs Store Bought
+Why DIY Air Fresheners with Baking Soda are Better than Store Bought

 I am not going to make any false claims here.
-These DIY Air Fresheners with baking soda smell NOTHING like store bought air fresheners, but do you know why?
+These Baking Soda Air Fresheners smell NOTHING like store bought air fresheners, but do you know why?

 They’re all natural!